 - 1. Dances are intended for 7th and 8th grade Marysville Middle School students only.
 No guests are allowed. - 2.
 The dance is not open to students currently suspended from school or whose behavior is determined to be unacceptable. - 3.
 Students absent from school the day of the dance may not attend the activity. - 4.
 All school rules will be in effect. - 5.
 Acceptable behavior must be in accordance to the occasion no running, shoving, or roughhousing will be allowed. - 6.
-The bottom bleachers will be pulled out for seating students are not to climb on the upper bleachers.
+All students attending the dance will not be allowed to leave until the designated dance ending time unless prearrangements are made with school administration.